Wolf Alexanyan - Product Manager. Cognitive science enthusiast.

-On the top right corner there is a switch for light/dark mode for comfortable reading in a dark/light environment
+On the top right corner there is a switch for light/dark mode for comfortable reading in your environment

-The Project Management section consists of 12 articles that are structurally related to each other in such a way that I strongly recommend to those people who are taking their first steps in management to read these articles one by one.
+The Project Management section consists of 12 articles that are structurally related to each other.
+It is recommended to read these articles one by one.

-When you hover over the title of the article, you can see what questions it answers.
+By hovering over the article title you can see what questions it answers.

-Instead of reading speed, it is better to focus on a deep understanding of what is stated, therefore it is recommended to spend 2-3 days after each article to digest what was written and also to do the corresponding research in parallel and to google questions that were not covered in the article, and are not expected in the nearest.
+Instead of reading speed, it is better to focus on a deep understanding of what is stated.
+Therefore it is recommended to spend 2-3 days after each article to digest what was written.
+You could also google some things described in the article to see its width.